abdelrahman-nabil32/testing_for_course_of_git/README.md

 # HELLO EVERYONE

-it is a testing of creating a new file in repository
+it's a testing of creating a new file in repository